-Teaching - Presentation (Rate the following on the scale of 1-5 and Visit 1 Visit 2

-briefly describe how each of the following is evident.)
+Teaching - Presentation (Rate the following on the scale of 1-5 and briefly describe how each of the following is evident.)
+Visit 1 Visit 2

-Delivery: All parts evident (see below):
+Delivery: All parts evident (review, developing background, transition, stated objectives,

-(review, developing background, transition, stated objectives, new content, summary, assessment)
+new content, summary, assessment):

 Variety of techniques:

-variety of techniques.
+1

 Lesson "mirrors" the plan:

-- 1

-Questioning : Variety of levels is appropriate for content:
+Questioning: Variety of levels is appropriate for content:

 Wait time:

 Distribution of questions to students:

+1

 Students are actively involved in lessons:

 Vocabulary and tone are grade level appropriate and support students' language

 development:

-.
+at recommend

 Quality of writing on white/chalkboards and/or interactive boards:

+Here of the description of the d

 Use of technology in the classroom for teaching and assessing learning:

-• •

-Descriptors: 1: Not Evident 2: Developing 3: Satisfactory/Proficient 4: Strong 5: Exemplary
+Descriptors: 1-Not Evident 2-Developing 3-Satisfactory/Proficient 4-S trong 5-E xemplary

-Management (Rate the following on the scale of 1-5 and briefly Visit 1 Visit 2 describe how each of the following is evident.)
-Current correcting, grading, recording: Organizational skills: (personal, classroom): Awareness of student behavior (quick scan): Classroom control: States expectations clearly (proactive vs. reactive):
+Management (Rate the following on the scale of 1-5 and briefly Visit 1 Visit 2

+describe how each of the following is evident.)
+V ISIC I V 151t 2

+Current correcting, grading, recording:

+Organizational skills: (personal, classroom):

+Awareness of student behavior (quick scan):

+Classroom control: States expectations clearly (proactive vs. reactive):

+(productive value of the control of

-Consistently enforces expectations: Uses appropriate management strategies for the age level: Time management and Transitions (time on task vs. off task): Management extends beyond classroom (if applicable): Flexibility (able to adjust schedules and routines when needed): Relationship with children continuum (buddy - aloof):
+Consistently enforces expectations:

+Uses appropriate management strategies for the age level: Time management and transitions (time on-task vs. off-task): Management extends beyond classroom (if applicable): Flexibility (able to adjust schedules and routines when needed): Relationship with children continuum (buddy - aloof):